-5. DISCIPLINARY PROCEDURES
+6. DISCIPLINARY PROCEDURES

-The Tournament Committee shall forward a written report to the sanctioning body (Provincial Association or Tennis Canada) within five (5) days after the completion of the tournament.
+The Tournament Committee shall forward the Offences Report to the sanctioning body (Provincial Association or Tennis Canada) within three (3) days after the completion of the tournament.
 The report shall include:

-- A list of players who received penalties beyond a warning (i.e., point penalties and disqualifications), the type of infraction, and the recommended assessment of Suspension Points, as per Article 6 below; and - b.
-A list of players demonstrating disciplinary problems, misbehaviour on and off the court, and other problems that involve the recommendation of Suspension Points, as per Article 6 below, other than incidents handled through the Point Penalty System.
+- A list of players who received penalties beyond a warning (i.e., point penalties and disqualifications), the type of infraction, and the recommended assessment of Suspension Points, as per Article 7 below; and - b.
+A list of players demonstrating disciplinary problems, misbehaviour on and off the court, and other problems that involve the recommendation of Suspension Points, as per Article 7 below, other than incidents handled through the Point Penalty System.

-6. SUSPENSIONS AND SUSPENSION POINTS
+7. SUSPENSIONS AND SUSPENSION POINTS

-As indicated in Article 5 above, serious disciplinary problems or infractions in a tournament may necessitate the submission of a recommendation of the assessment of Suspension Points (SP) to the tournament's sanctioning body (Tennis Canada, in the case of national tournaments; the Provincial Association of the province in which the player is resident, in the case of provincial tournaments).
+As indicated in Article 6 above, serious disciplinary problems or infractions in a tournament may necessitate the submission of a recommendation of the assessment of Suspension Points (SP) to the tournament's sanctioning body (Tennis Canada, in the case of national tournaments; the Provincial Association of the province in which the player is resident, in the case of provincial tournaments).

-Forthwith upon receiving the report and recommendation noted in Article 5 above, the sanctioning body shall decide whether or not to assess SP against the player.
+Upon receiving the report and recommendation noted in Article 6 above, the sanctioning body shall decide whether or not to assess SP against the player.
+Suspension points will be activated on the player's account no later than five (5) days following the end of the tournament.
 In the case of national tournaments, if Tennis Canada decides to assess suspension points, it shall promptly notify the player as well as the Provincial Association where the player resides concerning the assessment of SP.
-In the case of provincially sanctioned tournaments, the Provincial Association shall inform the player concerning the assessment of SP.
+In the case of provincially sanctioned tournaments, the Provincial Association shall activate the suspension points on the player's account.
 If a player is not a resident of the province which sanctioned the tournament in which the infraction took place, the decision of the local sanctioning body to assess SP shall be immediately reported to the player's own Provincial Association.
+It is the player's responsibility to monitor their account for suspension points that have been assessed to them as a result of their conduct.
+The Provincial Association is not responsible for notifying the player of their suspension point totals.
+However, the Provincial Association, as a courtesy, may notify the player when they have reached a total of three (3) suspension points.

 Any SP that is assessed will remain in effect for a period of 12 months after the date of the infraction.
-The assessment of three or more SP within a 12 month period will result in the suspension of the player.
-If a player accumulates 3 suspension points within a 12 month timeframe, and receives a suspension, those points are not erased until 12 months after each point was received.
-If, after the end of the suspension period, additional suspension points are received, once again bringing the total to 3 or more suspension points, another suspension period will result.
+The assessment of $\underline{\text{five (5)}}$ or more SP within a 12 month period will result in the suspension of the player.
+If a player accumulates $\underline{\text{five (5)}}$ suspension points within a 12 month timeframe, and receives a suspension, those points are not erased until 12 months after each point was received.
+If, after the end of the suspension period, additional suspension points are received, once again bringing the total to $\underline{\text{five (5)}}$ or more suspension points, another suspension period will result.

 Each Provincial Association will have the responsibility for maintaining records of the suspension points amassed by players who are resident in that province and for imposing suspensions when the accumulated number of suspension points warrants that a suspension be imposed.
-The length of the suspension will be determined by the Provincial Association, which shall notify the player in writing within 4 business days, including the following:
+The length of the suspension will be determined by the Provincial Association, which shall notify the player by email within five (5) business days after the conclusion of the tournament, including the following:

-- the length and reason for the suspension - the player's right to appeal, and the process thereof; and - a statement that should the player not appeal within $\underline{5}$ business days after receiving notice of the suspension, the suspension will begin $\underline{7}$ business days after the date the notice was communicated.
+- the length and reason for the suspension

+- the player's right to appeal, and the process thereof; and

+- the start date of the suspension.